How Kind Are Your Ways

 How kind are Your ways, O God.

-How precious are Your thoughts, O God,
+How precious are Your thoughts, O God, too numerous to know

-They fill and flood my feeble heart,
+They fill and flood my feeble heart, and captivate my soul;

 How great their sum, how high they rise,